 - Add all the cauliflower florets into the sauce, toss, and cook, COVERED, for about 10 minutes on low heat or until the cauliflower florets are cooked and tender yet able to keep shape.

-- Remove the cover and cook again on medium heat, stirring occasionally, for up to about 10 minutes OR until the sauce reduces and thickens in consistency.
+Remove the cover and cook again on medium heat, stirring occasionally, for up to about 10-15 minutes OR until the sauce reduces a decent amount and thickens in consistency.
 While you are waiting, prepare the cashew cream if using.

 Season with additional salt if needed, turn off the heat, drizzle on 2 tbsp of cashew cream (if using), and garnish with some fresh chopped cilantro.
 Enjoy hot with some rice, Naan, or favorite tortilla.